adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

       return fetchData<Car>(fields, '/api/cars');
     }

-This takes care of the basic thing, now let's see about that fields type.
+This takes care of the basics, now let's see about that fields type.

 # One property

-Now, it be nice to be able to specify only existing properties of a `Car` when we call this!
+It would be nice to be able to specify only existing properties of a `Car` when we call this!
 In that way, we’re sure our method is typed.

-First thing that I would think of is `keyof`, this will allow us to get all the keys of a specified type.
+First thing I would think of is `keyof`, this will allow us to get all the keys of a specified type.
 So if we have something like:

     type CarKeys = keyof Car;

-It will looks like:
+It will look like:

     'id' | 'name' | 'price'

-Because these are the properties that we defined on our `Car` type above, any time we change something inside the Car type, the `keyof` derived type will be updated.
+Because these are the properties that we defined on our `Car` type above, any time we add or remove properties inside the Car type, the `keyof` derived type will be updated.
 You can see the [official docs](https://www.typescriptlang.org/docs/handbook/2/keyof-types.html) for more.

 So we update our function to fetch data with this knowledge:

     function fetchData<T>(fields: keyof T, url: string): T

 This seems to work, we can make calls and load data but… we can specify only one property at a time, which is not exactly what we want 😅.

+    // ✅
+    fetchData('id', '/api/cars/');

+    // ❌ Argument of type '"name, id"' is not assignable to parameter of type 'keyof Car'. fetchData('id, name', '/api/cars/');

 # Template literal and recursive conditional types